5 islands lie offshore from Koh Mak – Koh Kham, Koh Kradat, Koh Rayang Nok, its adjoining sister Koh Rayang Nai and the tiny Koh Pii.

 The energetic can also kayak across to these islands without too much bother.

-Koh Rayang Nok
+Koh Rayang Nok – Koh Mak Islands

 Koh Rayang Nok is a gem of a little island, with a single resort and a white sands beach.
 A small wooden bridge connects it to a rocky outcrop at its northern end and from the island’s western shore, Koh Rang dominates the far horizon.
-You can kayak across in about 45 minutes from Ao Kao or Ao Kra Tueng with a half day hire from Holiday Beach Resort at 300bt.
+You can kayak across in about 45 minutes from Ao Kao with a half day hire from Holiday Beach Resort at 300bt.

-Situated off Ao Suan Yai on the the north west coast of Koh Mak, this is a very pretty private island with entry of fee of 100bt.
-Boats leave every 2 hours from the pier at Koh Mak Resort for 200bt with the fee included or it is a gentle paddle in a kayak.
-On the island, a shack serves drinks and snacks, the drink being free with the entrance fee.
+Situated off Ao Suan Yai on the the north west coast of Koh Mak, this is a very pretty private island with entry of fee of 200bt.
+Boats leave every 2 hours from the pier at Koh Mak Resort for 300bt with the fee included, returning 3 hours later.
+You can book this at Koh Mak Information Point behind the pier or it is a very gentle paddle in a kayak, easy to rent from the same place.

 Koh Kham Resort

 There is ongoing construction of a new exclusive resort, Ananya Hideaway and the workers, mostly Burmese, do not mind if you have a look round.
 Apart from sifting the immaculate white sand, they are not overly busy as disputes between owner and architect mean the project is currently on hold and the whole island back up for sale at 1.5 billion baht.

 Off the north east tip of Koh Mak, Koh Kradat is a very flat low lying island, thought to resemble a sheet of paper floating on the waves, hence the name, Koh meaning island and Kradat, paper.
 It is very much a working environment with a population of about 20, who farm the coconuts and go fishing.
 There is a Thai style package resort, a restaurant, small inlet for the boats and most curiously, a thriving herd of deer.

-The entrance fee is 100bt which is payable as part of the boat fee, itself normally around 500bt return and bookable at the usual spots on Ao Suan Yai and Ao Kao or at Little Moon Villa at Ao Pai.
+The entrance fee is 150bt which is payable as part of the boat fee, itself normally around 350bt per person return and bookable at the usual spots on Ao Suan Yai and Ao Kao or at Little Moon Villa at Ao Pai.
 You can also just turn up at Laem Son in the very north east of the island and negotiate with one of the locals.

 Koh Kradat Resort

 Koh Pii is a tiny uninhabited island off the southern end of Ao Pra, the next bay along from Ao Suan Yai on the north west coast.

-Koh Rayang Nai
+Koh Rayang Nai – Koh Mak Islands

 Off Ao Kao or Ao Kra Tueng beach on the south west side of the island, this is an uninhabited island with just a small shrine at its northern end.
 You can kayak across in no time and even walk over on the sand ridge at low tide.
-Art of Ocean, the unique project of underwater elephant sculptures, lies submerged at 7 metres down just nearby.
+Art of Ocean, an abandoned project of underwater elephant sculptures, lies submerged at 7 metres down just nearby.